 All winners must be medically qualified in order to contract and receive scholarship benefits.

-Individuals competing for an Army ROTC scholarship must pass the Army Physical Fitness Test (APFT) prior to receiving a scholarship OFFER.
-The APFT will be administered during your interview visit.
+Individuals competing for an Army ROTC scholarship must pass the Army Combat Fitness Test prior to receiving a scholarship offer.
+The ACFT will be administered during your interview visit.